CySA+ jobs outlook [updated 2021]

-In the cybersecurity field, certifications go a long way.
-Not only do they teach you the skills and knowledge you need to succeed in various career pathways, but they also net you a higher salary.
+Certifications go a long way in the cybersecurity field.
+They teach you the skills and knowledge you need to succeed in various career pathways but also net you a higher salary.
 Plus, when it comes time to apply for a new job or promotion, your certification will put you a cut above the competition.

 The CySA+ certification by CompTIA is ideal for mid-level professionals who have already earned their Security+ or Certified Ethical Hacker (CEH) credentials.
-CySA+ will build on the foundational principles you learned in your core certifications and teach you additional skills related to threat detection and risk assessment.
+CySA+ builds on the foundational principles you learned in your core certifications and teaches you additional skills related to threat detection and risk assessment.

 Common job positions for CySA+